rustamkulenov/terraform-provider-ruvds/docs/resources/vps.md

 - `datacenter_id` (Number) The ID of the data center where the virtual server is located.
 - `drive` (Number) The size of the primary drive allocated to the virtual server in GB.
 - `drive_tariff_id` (Number) The ID of the tariff plan for the primary drive.
-- `ip` (Number) The ID of the IP address allocated to the virtual server.
+- `ip` (Number) The number of IP address allocated to the virtual server.
 - `os_id` (Number) The ID of the operating system installed on the virtual server.
 - `payment_period` (Number) The payment period for the virtual server.
 - `ram` (Number) The amount of RAM allocated to the virtual server in GB.